LOCATION TOAST NC+VA

 SERIES ESTABLISHED: Surry County, North Carolina; 2003.

 REMARKS: Toast soils were previously mapped as Wedowee soils.
-The April 1997 relocation of the mesic/thermic line in North Carolina and Virginia necessitated the establishment of the Toast series as a mesic counterpart to the Wedowee series.
+The April 1997 relocation of the mesic/thermic line in MLRA 136 necessitated the establishment of the Toast series as a mesic counterpart to the Wedowee series.
+The May 2026 revision changed the format.
+No data was changed.

 Diagnostic horizons and features recognized in this pedon:

-Ochric epipedon--the zone from the surface to a depth of 8 inches (Ap horizon)
+Ochric epipedon--the zone 0 to 20 centimeters (0 to 8 inches) (Ap horizon)

-Kandic horizon--the zone from 8 to 29 inches (Bt and BC horizons).
+Kandic horizon--the zone from 20 to 74 centimeters (8 to 29 inches) (Bt and BC horizons).
 CEC/clay ratio by ammonium acetate at pH 7.0 is 14.3 cmol (weighted average).

 ADDITIONAL DATA: